Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 How often do you hear of people claiming to have OCD, when someone notices that they keep their desk or car neat and tidy?
 Or that they are anxious prior to going out to a party, or that they feel depressed in the morning?
 Some of these people will be legitimately suffering from those conditions, but many won’t be.

 Those words have lost their clinical meaning, and are now being used as everyday vernacular.
-The result is a watering down of the meaning of those terms, to a point where everyone can claim to be mentally afflicted.
+The result is a watering down of the meaning of those terms for invisible illness, to a point where everyone can claim to be mentally afflicted.
 Thus, when someone who is legitimately suffering from an anxiety disorder claims as such, people may not realise the severity of their claims.
 Instead they presume that they are using the word in the same fashion that everyone is using it.
 Thus, they may subsequently disregard or downplay these claims of anxiety, because they could (in their mind rightly) argue that everyone is anxious.

 4) People Like To Seek Attention